What Makes a Drone NDAA Compliant? (2026 Guide)

 If even one critical component comes from a restricted source, the entire drone system may become non-compliant.
 Partial compliance is not enough.

 This is why “assembled in the USA” does not guarantee compliance.
 Final assembly hides supply chain risk.
-True compliance depends on where key electronics are designed, manufactured, and sourced.
+True compliance depends on where key electronics are designed, manufactured, and sourced, not where the final product is assembled..

 Manufacturers that meet NDAA requirements can explain their supply chain clearly.
 If a vendor cannot answer these questions, that is a red flag.